Dozens of Mission District Stores Shutter on A Day Without Immigrants

 Latinos comprise 38 percent of the Mission District’s population, down from more than 50 percent in 2000, but still representing the city’s highest concentration of Latinos.

-For various reasons, many of the stores, restaurants and fruit markets that depend on immigrant labor remained open including cafes, several bakeries and nearly all of the fruit markets on Mission Street and the fast-food chains McDonald’s and Pollo Campero on Mission Street.
+For various reasons, many of the stores, restaurants and fruit markets that depend on immigrant labor remained open including cafes, several bakeries and many the fruit markets on the northern end of Mission Street and the fast-food chains McDonald’s and Pollo Campero on Mission Street.
+A reader reported that the “huge market next to El Farolito, as well as El Farolito bar and taqueria, were closed.”
+Also closed, she wrote in an email, was the fruit market next to Mission Pie, the fruit market at 26th and Mission, and Casa Maria on Capp and 23rd.

-“We’re open because all the Pollo Camperos are open,” said Keiry Caceras, the manager of the fried chicken store.
+At Pollo Campero, Keiry Caceras, the manager of the fried chicken store said, “We’re open because all the Pollo Camperos are open.”

 At the Evergreen Market on Mission Street two of the workers, like those in other open stores, said they were unaware of the protest.
 Nearby at Mi Ranchita, a worker, Leo, said they closed their Sunnyvale store, but after learning that other markets on Mission Street planned to be open, they opted to do the same.